argoproj/argo-workflows/docs/metrics.md

         args: ["import random; import sys; exit_code = random.choice([0, 1, 1]); sys.exit(exit_code)"]
 ...
 ```

+The counter `value` is added to the previous value of the counter.

 A similar example of such a Counter metric that will increase for every step status